 This statement shows the accounting cost in the year of providing General Fund and Housing Revenue Account services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation and housing rents.
-The Council raises taxation and rents to cover expenditure in accordance with regulations.
-The taxation and rents position is shown in the Movement in Reserves Statement.
+The Council raises taxation and rents to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
+The taxation and rents position is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement.